Abu-Rayhan-66/Nursery-Client/README.md

 Run this command to start your server locally.

 ##
-If you follow these steps you can run the server locally.
+If you follow these steps you can run the site locally.